PC Engine / TurboGrafx-16 Architecture

 Typical retail game.

-Curiously enough, they are very similar to the Sega Card but they contain 38 pins instead of 35 [13].
-Internally, the differences are more significant:
+Interestingly, they are very similar to the Sega Card, featuring 38 pins instead of 35 [13].
+Internally, however, the differences are more significant:

-• The CPU memory map can access up to 1 MB of HuCard memory without a mapper, hence the majority of games stuck to 1 MB ROMs.
-Meanwhile, games like ‘Street Fighter II’ resided in a 2.5 MB ROM!
+• The CPU memory map can access up to 1 MB of HuCard memory without a mapper, which is why the majority of games were limited to 1 MB ROMs.
+Even so, games like ‘Street Fighter II’ resided in a 2.5 MB ROM!
 [14]

-• There’s an Audio In pin which seems to allow the card to feed the console an extra audio channel.
+• There is an Audio In pin, which apparently allows the card to supply an extra audio channel.

 CD-ROM Expansion

-That expansion port opened the door to such a massive amount of accessories and expansion units that they eventually turned a simple PC Engine into something completely different.
-As if wasn’t enough, the HuCard slot complemented the possibilities of expansion.
-What I mean to say is that for this article, I’ll have to focus on the notable upgrades (some of which were included in future revisions of the console).
+That expansion port opened the door to a wide range of accessories and expansion units, eventually transforming the simple PC Engine into something entirely different.
+As if that wasn’t enough, the HuCard slot also complemented the possibilities of expansion.
+For this article, I will focus on the most notable upgrades, some of which were incorporated into later revisions of the console.

 Image